jonasoesch/p9/4-experiment.md

 #### Drawing performance

 Each time a chart was redrawn during an animated transition was recorded.
 Because redrawing was coupled to scrolling, it was not always clear if long gaps indicated that the drawing performance was bad or if it was just the participant who scrolled slowly.
 A threshold was therefore set at 0.1 seconds.
-Only redraws that happened within this timespan where considered for calculating the mean drawing performance for each participant and mini-story.
+Only redraws that happened within this timespan were considered for calculating the mean drawing performance for each participant and mini-story.
 Everything below 20 frames per second was considered *slow*.

 ### Statistical methods